 Teaching Compare and Contrast

 To compare and contrast means to look for similarities and differences in people, places, things, or ideas.
-Several different graphic organizers can be used to aid with categorizing information.
-Four visuals include Venn diagrams, T-charts, double bubble maps, and matrix charts.
+Several different graphic organizers can help with categorizing information.
+Venn diagrams, T-charts, double bubble maps, and matrix charts are four valuable visuals.

-Venn diagrams use closed shapes (usually circles).
-Use Venn diagrams to depict logical relations between terms or topics.
-Venn diagrams illustrate inclusion, exclusion, or intersection.
+Venn diagrams use closed shapes (usually circles) to depict logical relations between terms or topics.
+They illustrate inclusion, exclusion, or intersection.
 Their main purpose is to organize information visually so that relationships between sets of items can be easily seen.

-• List 2 items you plan to compare in the 2 center circles.
+1. List two items you plan to compare in the two center circles.

 Uses for Double Bubble Maps